Open-Attestation/documentation-website/docs/verifiable-document/raw-document.md

 ---
-id: document-data
+id: raw-document
-title: Defining Document Schema
+title: Creating Raw Document
-sidebar_label: Defining Document Schema
+sidebar_label: Creating Raw Document
 ---

 Every OA document has a checksum that provides it a tamper-proof property.
 At the same time, because the checksum can be used to uniquely identify a document, the checksum (or its derived value) is stored onto the document store as evidence of issuance.
 To compute the checksum, a `raw document` goes through a process known as `wrapping` to become a `wrapped document`.
 Only then, the document is ready to be issued onto the blockchain.